alejandraquintero018/New-Sounds-in-Town-/README.md

 ## Description

 - What was your motivation?
-    Our motivation for this project was to collaborate on a project that would allow the
+    Our motivation for this project was to collaborate on a project that would exceed a project that we could do indiviually.
+This project encompassed everything that we learned so far in class an utilize a framework that no one had before used.

 - Why did you build this project?
     We built this project to utilize more capabilities of github, learn how to work on different branches and merge into main.
+To also learn how to utilize multiple server API's.

 - What problem does it solve?
     The project solves the problem of being able to find an event for an artist in a specific city that the user is intrested in.
-If the user sees that there are no events in that city from what they searched, the webpage also gives the user a list of artists that they might be intrested in.
+They can also see If the user sees that there are no events in that city from what they searched, the webpage also gives the user a list of artists that they might be intrested in.
 The user can click on one of the recommended artists and that will search for events for that the recommended artist.
-The user will then be able to find an event that they would be intrested in no matter the time of
+The user will then be able to find an event that they would be intrested in the case that thier initial artist is not playing in thier city of interest.

 - What did you learn?
     We learned how to divide tasks among different team members and use different branches, we learned how to deal with conflicts in github.
+We also learned how to impliment multiple server API's in order to create a new webpage that provide the user with a functional expierence.

 ## Installation